roesnera/jfsjd-final-project/task-8/README.md

    - Project Metadata: use meaningful names that describe your project, use Jar for packaging and select the Java version installed on your computer.
      <img src="./img/SpringInit.png">
 2. Click on Generate.
-   ([Here](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.7.2&packaging=jar&jvmVersion=18&groupId=com.example&artifactId=itemsAPI&name=itemsAPI&description=Demo%20project%20for%20Spring%20Boot&packageName=com.example.itemsAPI&dependencies=web,data-jpa,mysql) is a pre-initialized project link)
+   ([Here](https://start.spring.io/#!type=maven-project&language=java&platformVersion=3.0.0&packaging=jar&jvmVersion=19&groupId=com.example&artifactId=itemsAPI&name=itemsAPI&description=Demo%20project%20for%20Spring%20Boot&packageName=com.example.itemsAPI&dependencies=web,data-jpa,mysql) is a pre-initialized project link)
 3. Create a new repo on Github for the backend and upload the generated code.

-> #### Test Your Code!
->
-> Now is a good chance to test your code, open your project on the Java IDE and run the main class within your Application class.
->
-> **Expected Result**
-> You should see the server is started correctly and no error is shown on the console.

 ### Step 2: Database Connection with Spring Data JPA